patel954/Toronto_housing_market_analysis/README.md

 ### Calculate and plot the real estate prices for the last 5 years:

 Toronto - Use the groupby function to group the data by year.
-Aggregate the results by the mean of the groups –
+Aggregate the results by the mean of the groups

-What are the real estate price trends for Toronto composite and for the detached and apartment over the 5 years period?
+- What are the real estate price trends for Toronto composite and for the detached and apartment over the 5 years period?
-Steady increase in price
+**Steady increase in price**

 ### Calculate and plot the real estate prices for the last 5 years By  neighborhood - Use the groupby function to group the data by year.
 Aggregate the results by the mean of the neighborhoods
-What are the real estate price trends for Toronto and neighborhoods over the 5 years period?
-Increase Which neighborhoods have the largest price increase, and which have the lowest price increase?Highest c12, lowest C11 Any neighborhood(s) that experienced a real state price reduction?
-No
+- What are the real estate price trends for Toronto and neighborhoods over the 5 years period?
+**Increase**

+- Which neighborhoods have the largest price increase, and which have the lowest price increase? **Highest c12, lowest C11**

+- Any neighborhood(s) that experienced a real state price reduction? **No**

 ### Complete a Projection for the next 5 years; for Toronto and by neighborhoods.
 Including a  Montecarlo simulation for the projected average prices by neighborhood and a Plot to compare the projections for Toronto and its neighborhoods
-What is the projected trend for Toronto and its neighborhoods for the next 5 years?
-For composite vs other type of residences Steady Increase Only
+- What is the projected trend for Toronto and its neighborhoods for the next 5 years? **For composite vs other type of residences Steady Increase Only**

 ### Build an interactive GeoViz map that shows the real estate prices (latest point in time).
 Concatenate the two dataframes(Neighborhoods real estate prices annual mean and  the neighborhoods Lat/Long coordinates and create a Geoviews
-hvplot map
+### hvplot map
-Which are the neighborhoods with the highest prices in Toronto - composite?
-C12
+- Which are the neighborhoods with the highest prices in Toronto - composite? **C12**

-Which are the neighborhoods with the highest prices in Toronto  detached houses?
-C12
+- Which are the neighborhoods with the highest prices in Toronto  detached houses? **C12**

-Which are the neighborhoods with the highest prices in Toronto  appartments?
-C12 & C02
+- Which are the neighborhoods with the highest prices in Toronto  appartments? **C12 & C02**

 ## Conclusion
-What insights can you derive about the decision of investing in real estate in Toronto?
+- What insights can you derive about the decision of investing in real estate in Toronto?
 What are your choices (5 top combination of neighborhoods and type of residence ) for investing in real state?
-C11, C01, C15,C06 & C13
+**C11, C01, C15,C06 & C13**

-How did you derive to your recommendation? # Toronto_housing_market_analysis Based on our findings by cleaning up the data , projections and maps we have discovered that the top rated neighborhood is C12.
-Other than C12 top 5 neighborhoods include C11, C01, C15,C06 & C13.
+- How did you derive to your recommendation?
+**Based on our findings by cleaning up the data , projections and maps we have discovered that the top rated neighborhood is C12.
+Other than C12 top 5 neighborhoods include C11, C01, C15,C06 & C13.**